melina-diaz/CS-145-Project/README.md

 ## "Visualizations to Evaluate Linear Regression Results.ipynb"
 - This is an example of how we exaluate our results by print tables and graphs.

-## Run by locally downloaded Python
-- You can also run this program with the Python compiler in you computer.
-- But you have to make sure numpy and pandas package have been installed beforehand.